glegoux/jekyll-tech-blog/src/_posts/2023-01-01-getting-started.md

 Discover the **extended Markdown syntax** used on this blog, generated from the template [🧪 Jekyll Tech blog](https://github.com/glegoux/jekyll-tech-blog), to write articles or to generate static pages.
 It is based on [Kramdown syntax](https://kramdown.gettalong.org/syntax.html) with [GFM parser](https://kramdown.gettalong.org/parser/gfm.html) and a light custom extension for rendering.
-Besides, this article is written with this syntax, at the top of the web page, click on
+Besides, this article is written with this syntax.
+At the top of the web page, click on
 <b><i class="far fa-file-code"></i> Source</b> to explore its source code and on <b><i class="fas fa-list-ul"></i> Table of contents</b> to browse
 the supported features.
-As you see, you can mix this syntax, with **existing macro** and **native HTML syntaxes** to write any types of content.
-As this blog is **highly-configurable**, you can **build** your **custom macros**.
-Each article has also **metadata** to inject constants of configurations.
+As you see, you can mix this syntax, with **existing macro** and **native HTML syntaxes** to write any content.
+As this blog is **highly configurable**, you can **build** your **custom macros**.
+Each article also has **metadata** to inject constants of configurations.

 <details open="true">
   <summary title="Click to expand and collapse the content"><b>Summary of supported features by the extended Markdown syntax</b></summary>
   <p markdown="1">
     Read the documentation of the [Kramdown syntax](https://kramdown.gettalong.org/syntax.html).
-    All contents, even if not available with the extended Markdown syntax, can be showed thanks to embedded native content: HTML, JS, CSS, or macros: includes and tags of the Liquid template.
+    All contents, even if unavailable with the extended Markdown syntax, can be shown thanks to embedded native content: HTML, JS, CSS, or macros: `includes` and `tags` of the Liquid template.
   </p>
   <div>
       <table class="text-center">